Why the Master of Science in Cybersecurity Risk and Strategy?

 Each cohort begins the program in May.
 Participants can earn their degrees in just 12 months.

 Spanning all three semesters, the Integrative Cybersecurity Management capstone is a team-based project that will allow students to demonstrate their ability to take an integrated view of cybersecurity risk and strategy.
-Working in groups, students will tackle difficult challenges of technology, law, risk, and strategy.
-They will become fluent in the language of a wide range of disciplines bearing on the solution of difficult cybersecurity problems and will learn how to work together in interdisciplinary teams to manage both everyday situations and bet-the-company crises.
+Working in groups, students will tackle difficult challenges at the intersection of technology, law, risk, and strategy.

-Teams will meet and discuss issues related to the capstone with the Faculty Directors and as teams refine their capstone topics.
-Faculty Directors may include other faculty members or industry mentors, as appropriate.
-By the end of the degree program students will be required to present final projects designed to solve specific operational cybersecurity challenges from an interdisciplinary perspective.
+Teams will meet and discuss issues related to their capstone projects with the Capstone Directors and Mentors.
+Mentors may include other faculty members or industry mentors, as appropriate.
+By the end of the degree students will be required to present final projects demonstrating an interdisciplinary perspective.

 What credentials will I receive when I graduate?